Interaction-driven first-order and higher-order topological superconductivity

-\textbf{B$_1$ pairing state.} In Fig.~\ref{fig: fig3}, we investigate the properties of the $B_1$ phase for the parameters marked by cross~I ($\mu=-0.5$ and $t'=-0.5$) in Fig.~\ref{fig: phase diag}.
-We first plot in Fig.~\ref{fig: fig3}(a) the absolute value of the intraband superconducting gap functions $\Delta^{++}_{k}$ (shown for $k_x<0$) and $\Delta^{--}_{k}$ (shown for $k_x>0$) with a periodic boundary condition.
-The interband components are small and hence we do not show them here.
-Since the leading instability is $B_1$ with mostly singlet components (see Fig.~\ref{fig: fig2}(a)), the order parameter has primarily $d$-wave symmetry and consequently the gap functions show nodes along the diagonal $k_x=\pm k_y$.
-This nodal structure suggests that a (11) edge is pair-breaking \cite{Kashiwaya00,Lofwander01} and will form topological zero-energy states \cite{Ryu02,Sato11,Schnyder15,schnyder_brydon_PRL_13} protected by time-reversal symmetry and translational symmetry along (11).
-To investigate the edge properties, we consider an open boundary geometry (see Fig.~\ref{fig: fig3}(b)) with one (11) edge.
-At intermediate temperatures ($1>T/T_c>0.17$), we find a flat band of zero-energy states as shown by red dots in Fig.~\ref{fig: fig3}(c).
-The large degeneracy of these zero-energy states make them thermodynamically unstable and prone to symmetry breaking.
-Thus at lower temperatures, $T/T_c<0.17$, the (11) edge hosts oscillations in the phase $\theta$ of the $d$-wave superconducting order parameter, see (b).
-Such oscillations are often referred to as phase crystals breaking both time-reversal symmetry and translational symmetry along the (11) edge \cite{Hakansson2015,Holmvall20,Chakraborty22}.
-In comparison to earlier literature on phase crystals, one remarkable feature of the phase crystals obtained here is that they are robust to the additional presence of a subdominant $A_1$ superconducting order parameter originating in the bulk due to the spin-orbit coupling.
-The formation of phase crystals Doppler shifts the zero-energy states to finite energies, as shown in Fig.~\ref{fig: fig3}(c).
+\textit{B$_1$ pairing state.--} In Fig.~\ref{fig: fig3}, we investigate the properties of the $B_1$ phase for the parameters marked by cross~I ($\mu=-0.5$ and $t'=-0.5$) in Fig.~\ref{fig: phase diag}.
+In this regime, the gap functions show (quasi-) nodes along the diagonal $k_x=\pm k_y$, see SM~\cite{sm_note}.
+This nodal structure suggests that a (11) edge is pair-breaking \cite{Kashiwaya00,Lofwander01} and will form a flat band of topological zero-energy states \cite{Ryu02,Sato11,Schnyder15,schnyder_brydon_PRL_13} protected by time-reversal symmetry and translational symmetry along (11).
+The large degeneracy of these zero-energy states makes them thermodynamically unstable and prone to symmetry breaking.
+To investigate the edge properties, we consider an open boundary geometry (see Fig.~\ref{fig: fig3}(a)) with one (11) edge.
+As shown in (a), at low temperatures, the (11) edge hosts oscillations in the phase $\theta$ of the $d$-wave superconducting order parameter, called phase crystals breaking both time-reversal symmetry and translational symmetry along the (11) edge \cite{Hakansson2015,Holmvall20,Chakraborty22}.
+In comparison to earlier literature on phase crystals, one remarkable feature of the phase crystals obtained here is that they are robust to the additional presence of a subdominant triplet superconducting order parameter originating in the bulk due to SOC.
+We calculate the spatially averaged density of states $N(E)=1/N\sum_{i,n,\sigma}|u_{i\sigma}^{n}|^2\delta(E-E_n)+|v_{i\sigma}^{n}|^2\delta(E+E_n)$, where $N$ is the total number of lattice sites, and $u_{i\sigma}^{n}$ and $v_{i\sigma}^{n}$ are the eigenfunctions with eigenvalues $E$.
+To numerically evaluate $N(E)$, we use a Lorentzian with fixed width 0.01 to calculate the delta-function.
+As shown in Fig.~\ref{fig: fig3}(b), $N(E)$ shows a large zero-bias peak for $T/T_c>0.17$, showing the presence of a flat band of zero-energy states, which does not change with increasing temperature.
+Due to the formation of the phase crystal at $T/T_c\approx0.17$, the zero-bias peak gets suppressed for lower temperatures since the phase crystals Doppler shifts the zero-energy states to finite energies.
 With lowering temperature, the shift increases.
-We also calculate the spatially averaged density of states $N(E)=1/N\sum_{i,n,\sigma}|u_{i\sigma}^{n}|^2\delta(E-E_n)+|v_{i\sigma}^{n}|^2\delta(E+E_n)$, where $N$ is the total number of lattice sites, and $u_{i\sigma}^{n}$ and $v_{i\sigma}^{n}$ are the eigenfunctions with eigenvalues $E$.
-To numerically evaluate $N(E)$, we use a Lorentzian with fixed width 0.01 to calculate the delta-function.
-As shown in Fig.~\ref{fig: fig3}(d), $N(E)$ shows a large zero-bias peak for $T/T_c>0.17$ which does not change with increasing temperature.
-Due to the formation of the phase crystal at $T/T_c\approx0.17$, the zero-bias peak gets suppressed for lower temperatures.
-We do not find a full gap in $N(E)$ even at the lowest temperature, suggesting that there is no formation of extended $s$-wave phase at the edge.